MonkeyBrain Books: History

 Founded by science-fiction author Chris Roberson with his business partner and spouse Allison Baker, MonkeyBrain Books specializes in "genre fiction and nonfiction genre studies" after two years focusing solely on non-fiction.

 After dabbling in self-publication and Print On Demand, Roberson said he wanted to ensure that his books were distributed widely.

 The League of Extraordinary Gentlemen

-The first project MonkeyBrain Books published was a collection of companion notes to Alan Moore and Kevin O'Neill's 1999 comic book series The League of Extraordinary Gentlemen, Volume I compiled by Texas-native Jess Nevins.
-Heroes & Monsters: The Unofficial Companion to the League of Extraordinary Gentlemen sold well, and continues to be one of MonkeyBrains best-selling titles several years after its first publication.
+The first project MonkeyBrain Books published was a collection of companion notes to Alan Moore and Kevin O'Neill's 1999 comic book series The League of Extraordinary Gentlemen, Volume I: Heroes & Monsters: The Unofficial Companion to the League of Extraordinary Gentlemen, compiled by Texas-native Jess Nevins.
 It was nominated for an International Horror Guild Award and favorably reviewed in both Locus and The Magazine of Fantasy and Science Fiction, among other publications.
 The companion to The League of Extraordinary Gentlemen, Volume II followed in 2004, and in 2006, Titan Books published the UK versions of both titles.
 In 2008, the guide to The League of Extraordinary Gentlemen: Black Dossier was released.